House of Commons

 The parties and issues The result and after

-For the Conservatives, re-elected in 2019 under Boris Johnson with an overwhelming majority, defeat five years later will be a very bitter pill to swallow.
-But it will be the inevitable consequence of the wear and tear of power and the splintering of the party, whose internal divisions have been amplified since Prime Minister David Cameron's unfortunate decision to hold a referendum on Brexit back in 2016.
+For the Conservatives, re-elected in 2019 under Boris Johnson with an overwhelming majority, defeat five years later was a very bitter pill to swallow.
+But it was the inevitable consequence of the wear and tear of power and the splintering of the party, whose internal divisions have been amplified since Prime Minister David Cameron's unfortunate decision to hold a referendum on Brexit back in 2016.

-In theory Brexit will not be an election issue in 2024; it has already deeply damaged both the Conservative and Labour parties, which both remain divided on the subject and wish to avoid reopening the wounds of recent years.
+In theory Brexitwas not an election issue in 2024; it has already deeply damaged both the Conservative and Labour parties, which both remain divided on the subject and wish to avoid reopening the wounds of recent years.
 As Boris Johnson said, "Brexit is done."
 End of story....
-But Brexit isn't completely "done", and what's done can be undone; so it's inevitable that Brexit will remain, as the expression goes, "the elephant in the room" (or in former Labour leader Neil Kinnock's words "the mammoth in the broom closet"), a subject that will invisibly underpin much of the political debate in the months leading up to the election.
+But Brexit isn't completely "done", and what's done can be undone; so it's inevitable that Brexit will remain, over the coming years, "the elephant in the room" (or in former Labour leader Neil Kinnock's words "the mammoth in the broom closet"), a subject that will invisibly underpin much of the political debate.

 The voting system